Teaching on-line with Collaborate

 French lecturer Sophie Rankin says the key to a successful move into the virtual learning environment is to go slow.
-“I did it gradually, introducing one thing at a time.
-With the incredible support from the BOLD team, each semester I’d design a new element to her course each semester.
+‘I did it gradually, introducing one thing at a time.
+With the incredible support from the BOLD team, each semester I’d design a new element to my course.’

-While Sophie still teaches parts of her course face to face, she has introduced a weekly Collaborate tutorial session.
+Sophie still teaches parts of her course face to face, but has introduced a weekly Collaborate tutorial session.
 While not all her students log on, whoever turns up benefits from her full attention.

 Teachers should not under-estimate the amount of time they will need to help students become familiar with the technology, says Sophie.
-‘I spent a lot of time training students how to use the technology” says Sophie.
+‘I spent a lot of time training students how to use the technology.’
 To help spread the technical load, she found competent students to act as peer supporters.
-“Training the first cohort has made teaching the second year easier.”
+‘Training the first cohort has made teaching the second year easier.’

-“While the virtual classroom had been useful, moving to Collaborate meant that we could talk instead of having to type.
+‘While the virtual classroom in Blackboard had been useful, moving to Collaborate meant that we could talk instead of having to type things.
 I am possibly the world’s worst typist, so the video gave it a warmer, more human feel to it.
 Students who didn’t want to talk on video could still type in a question and I could answer.’

 Jenny mainly uses Collaborate for supporting students at exam time, not for teaching new material.
 She’s found it useful for getting students to engage more with the material, discussing it with their peers, which promotes deeper learning.

-“Initially, I tried to lead the conversation, but I decided to let students put questions up for others, and to sit back and allow them to engage.
+‘Initially, I tried to lead the conversation, but I decided to let students put questions up for others, and to sit back and allow them to engage.
 It’s more about facilitating a conversation instead of driving it.’
 Jenny has relished the option of addressing a topic and clarifying it online once, for all students, instead of having to deal with the same question ten times.

 Posting her availability online means that Jenny can multi-task.
-“I can work at my desk and set up Collaborate on my iPad.
+‘I can work at my desk and set up Collaborate on my iPad.
 It gives students the ability to get in contact with me easily.
-The most useful aspect of Collaborate for me is that I’m much more accessible to them, especially when they have a heavy study load.”
+The most useful aspect of Collaborate for me is that I’m much more accessible to them, especially when they have a heavy study load.’

 Contact CTL for advice on how you can start to use Collaborate or other technologies to support your teaching.